rsksmart/rif-relay-contracts/Readme.md

 #### How to start

-To start working with this project you need to run `npm install` to install all the dependencies.
+To start working with this project you need to run `npm install` to install all dependencies.

 #### How to deploy contracts

 To deploy you can use 2 ways:

 1. Configure the `truffle.js` file on the root of the project to set your network and later run `npx truffle migrate --network <NETWORK_NAME>`.

 2. Configure the `truffle.js` file on the root of the project to set the rsk network and then run `npm run deploy <NETWORK_NAME>`.

 That will start the migration on `<NETWORK_NAME>`, at the end you should see a summary with all the contract addresses.

 Each time we deploy contracts on a specific network the `contract-addresses.json` is updated, the deployer has to commit that change and update this repository with the new version of the file, we need to keep those addresses updated for testnet and mainnet.

 #### How to compile contracts

 Just run `npx truffle compile` at the root of the project and that will compile the contracts and generate a folder build with all the compiled contracts inside.

 #### How to generate a dist version
 Run this command `npm run dist` to generate the dist folder with the distributable version inside.

 #### How to use the contracts as library

 To use this project as a dependency you can install it on your project like any other dependency like this `npm i --save @rsksmart/rif-relay-contracts`.
 That will provide you with a way to get the contracts and interfaces.
 You can use them like this:

 ```javascript